Open-Source-Contrib/schema-first-design/README.md

 Here are the list of technologies that we will be using for building this solution.

+## Some Clarifications

+1. This is not a demo of any specific product or technology (example swagger, prism, react).
+2. This is opinionated
+3. This not the only way of doing schema first design
+4. You don't have to use everything that is being shown here (pick and choose what you like.)

 |Component          | Tech                                                              |
 |:------------------|:-----------------------------------------------------------------:|
 |Api Schema         |OpenAPI V3                                                         |